Comprehensive Student Educational Plan

 In counting units for this purpose, all previous college attempted units may be included from Cerritos College and any other college, whether taken while on financial aid or not.
 Remedial and ESL courses taken at Cerritos College are excluded from the total units.

 Please read the instructions below before you meet with a counselor.
-Once you are ready to meet with a counselor, you can schedule a counseling appointment with a Student Support Services (SSS) Counselor at the EOPS Office or call (562) 860-2451 Ext.
-2398.
+Once you are ready to meet with a counselor, you can schedule a counseling appointment with the General Counseling Office.